Siyan Cao, MD PhD – Principal Investigator

 https://ultrarunning.com/calendar/runner/show?first_name=Siyan&last_name=Cao

-Kaiming earned his bachelor’s degree in chemistry from Washington University in St. Louis.
+Kaiming earned his Bachelor’s degree in Chemistry from Washington University in St. Louis.
 He joined the Cao Lab in 2023 as a founding member.
 He is interested in mucosal immunity related to inflammatory bowel disease, intestinal infection, and eosinophilic esophagitis.
-He is highly proficient in technical skills including isolation of mucosal immune cells, flow cytometry/FACS, DNA/RNA purification and PCR, processing of human blood cells and tissue samples, intestinal organoid culture, etc. In his spare time, he enjoys CrossFit.
+He is highly proficient in technical skills including isolation of mucosal immune cells, flow cytometry/FACS, DNA/RNA purification and PCR, processing of human blood cells and tissue samples, intestinal organoid culture, etc. He enjoys CrossFit in his spare time.

 Xin Yao, MD – Visiting Scholar

-Xin was born and raised in Hunan, China.
-She earned her MD from Zhejiang University (ZJU), and completed her training in internal medicine and gastroenterology at the First Affiliated Hospital of ZJU.
-In 2024, she joined the Cao lab at Washington University School of Medicine in St. Louis as a Visiting Researcher.
-Her research focuses on understanding the role of ER stress in Crohn’s disease-related intestinal fibrosis, with a emphasis on the IRE1-XBP1 pathway.
+Xin got her Bachelor’s degree and MD from Zhejiang University (ZJU).
+She then completed her training in internal medicine and gastroenterology at the First Affiliated Hospital of ZJU, where she stayed as an attending physician in the Division of Gastroenterology.
+She joined the Cao lab in 2024.
+Her research focuses on understanding the role of ER stress in innate lymphoid cells in Crohn’s disease-related intestinal fibrosis, with an emphasis on the IRE1-XBP1 pathway.
 In her free time, she enjoys reading, traveling, and trying different local cuisines.